How to find a good immigration lawyer

 It is about having a good working relationship

 Not every immigration lawyer is a good fit for everyone.
-Even though the attorney may have greatest credentials and has practiced for many years, he or she may not be the best immigration lawyer for you, if you are not comfortable confiding in the attorney and relating to him or her.
+Even though the attorney may have great credentials and has practiced for many years, he or she may not be the best immigration lawyer for you, if you are not comfortable confiding in the attorney and relating to him or her.

 While you want a good immigration lawyer, attorneys also want good clients, i.e. people who are cooperative, appreciative of their work and who can pay for legal services.
 They also want to work with people who will value their advice and listen to them.
 After all, the attorney-client relationship must work for the client as well as the attorney.
 After practicing for several years, most attorneys develop a six-sense for persons who make good clients and those who do not.
 Warning signs of people who may not make good clients include: